datacommonsorg/website/custom_dc/README.md

 Now you can open `localhost:8080/tools/timeline` to browse these sample data.
 Also note the base Data Commons data are also avaiable in this instance.

+[Note]: The local sample data path should always bind to `/userdata`.

+[Note]: The SQLite database is in the Docker runtime and does not persist.
+To persist the SQLite database, can bind it to a local directory by adding `-v
+<local_path>:/sqlite/` in the `docker run` command.
+By doing this, when you run
+the command and starting the servers, it can use the existing database.

 To use your own data, refer to [Import Custom Data](#import-custom-data).